sachins0412/email-scheduler/README.md

 This provides routes to schedule an email, reschedule it, get email info by id, get all emails, get all failed/unsent emails, delete emails by id.

+Note : Date should be provided in IST, the app will convert it to UTC while storing in database.

 # About routes

 ## 1. Schedule an email (create) : POST {{host}}/emails/